 As statewide counsel for Travelers, our firm handles the majority of these matters throughout Tennessee.
 The recent Theraco decision was particularly notable, as it is one of only two decisions addressing such matters in the entire country.
-As a result, the Tennessee Court of Appeals chose to officially publish this case.
-In addition to representing the insurance carriers, our firm also handles these types of cases for individual insureds.
+As a result, the Tennessee Court of Appeals chose to officially publish this case, which is increasingly rare these days.

 Of course, legal representation in administrative law is not limited to merely litigating disputes before various boards and departments.
 There are also opportunities to help shape administrative rules to make them more workable in the real world and to provide important input to administrative and other policymakers.